 Treatment of the cause varies widely but is often simple to address.
 And once you know how to treat the cause you can start working on reducing the discomfort of your feline friend.

-In this article, we’ll go into detail on five cheap, effective home remedies to help keep your cat’s scabs clean and irritation-free!
+In this article, we’ll go into detail on six cheap, effective home remedies to help keep your cat’s scabs clean and irritation-free!